initc3/sgx-nifti/README.md

 ## TODO
-* Add instructions on how to get the quote and do the remote attestation.
+* Encrypt the files before processing them in SGX.
+Input files should only be decrypted within SGX.
-* Encrypt the files before processing them in SGX. iInput files should only be decrypted within SGX.
+* Provide a Dockerfile for easier setup.
 * ...

 [gramine]: https://gramine.readthedocs.io/en/latest/quickstart.html#install-gramine